FEATURE:

 I have had my mind…

 on The Cure recently, because BBC Radio 6 Music had them in for a live session and, this being BBC Radio 6 Music, they went on about it for some time!
 Fair enough I guess.
 One of their songs, The Lovecats, is a tenuous link to Luvcat.
-A mysterious and hugely intriguing artist, I wonder if her fans are calls Luvcats?!
+A mysterious and hugely intriguing artist, I wonder if her fans are called Luvcats?!
 In any case, I will focus my thoughts entirely on her.
 I am going to get to a couple of recent interviews.
 There are few recent interviews out there with her, though that is likely to change very soon.
 This fascinating young artist has a backstory and sense of allure which is hard to ignore:

 “Born in Liverpool with a longing for mischief, Luvcat ran away with a Parisian circus on the eve of her sixteenth birthday.
 There she became a magician’s assistant for many years; in feathers, silks and sequins.
 After a tragic trick gone wrong, Luvcat performed a final disappearing act, fleeing on a train through the ocean to the heart of London and slinking back into society.
 Inspired by the dark, playful romance of Leonard Cohen, Nick Cave & The Cure, Luvcat began penning songs of her travels and all the lovers and libertines she met along the way”.